Green Lake County Correctional Facility

 Inmate requests to transfer to the Green Lake County Correctional Facility to serve an out-of-county sentence will be accepted on a case by case basis.
 An inmate requesting to transfer to Green Lake County must be employed within Green Lake County or the City of Ripon.
 Inmates requesting transfer to another county from the Green Lake County Correctional Facility will be subject to all fees and admission requirements of the county they wish to transfer to.

-Community Service (CS) and Electronic Monitoring Program (EMP)
+Community Service (CS)

 The Green Lake County Correctional Facility’s community service program has provided tens of thousands of community service hours to non-profit organizations and municipalities within Green Lake County.
 Over twenty-five different organizations and municipalities have benefited from the use of community service workers.
 This program allows the inmate to “pay back” to society and gives them the opportunity to build positive work references and contacts.
 This program also allows those organizations using community service workers some relief with ever tightening budgets.